top of page

 Events

-Clock Out: A short film debut with Bongani Musa at Globe Theatre, SK (March 2021)
+Clock Out: A short film debut with Bongani Musa at Globe Theatre, Saskatchewan (March 2021)

-Nicole, I Know Who is Going to Kill You: A short film showing at Paper Root, FL (May 2019)
+Nicole, I Know Who is Going to Kill You: A short film showing at Paper Root, Florida (May 2019)

-Animal Crossing Lookbook: A video art showing at Signal Flo Art Exhibit, FL (August 2018)
+Animal Crossing Lookbook: A video art showing at Signal Flo Art Exhibit, Florida (August 2018)

-Experiment Bodied: A video art debut at Gainesville Gallery, FL (September 2017)
+Experiment Bodied: A video art debut at Gainesville Gallery, Florida (September 2017)

 WRITING WORKSHOPS

-“The Modern Publishing Landscape” with FriesenPress (2023): A workshop that provided an overview of the modern book publishing landscape with discussions about traditional publishing, DIY, and assisted self-publishing.
+“The Modern Publishing Landscape” with FriesenPress (2023): A workshop providing an overview of the modern book publishing landscape with discussions about traditional publishing, DIY, and assisted self-publishing.

-“The Great Debate: Self-Publishing Vs. Traditional” with FriesenPress (2023): A workshop that outlined the ways in which self-publishing differs from traditional publishing and how to navigate the literary industry successfully.
+“The Great Debate: Self-Publishing Vs. Traditional” with FriesenPress (2023): A workshop outlining the ways in which self-publishing differs from traditional publishing and how to navigate the literary industry successfully.

-“Blackout Poetry Workshop: Anti-Valentine’s Edition” with Regina Public Library (2021): A workshop that coached people on how to create blackout poetry and later elevate it.
+“Blackout Poetry Workshop: Anti-Valentine’s Edition” with Regina Public Library (2021): A workshop coaching people on how to create blackout poetry and later elevate it.

 “Poetry for Everyone” with Lumsden High School (2020): A blackout poetry workshop with discussions on author life and fulfilling dreams of being a writer.